Radiofax (also known as Weatherfax or HF Fax)

 Primary radiofax use today is primarily along coastal regions for sending weather charts and data.

-In the United States, preparation usually comes comes from the National Weather Service of the National Oceanic and Atmospheric Administration.
+In the United States, preparation usually comes from the National Weather Service of the National Oceanic and Atmospheric Administration.
 Information can also come from the Tropical Analysis and Forecast Branch of the Tropical Prediction Center & National Hurricane Center broadcast over US Coast Guard stations.
 Radiofax transmission also comes from the Ocean Prediction Center of the NWS.

 In Canada, Canadian Forces Meteorology and Oceanography Center (METOC) transmits in radiofax as well as in radio-teletype.